geeogi/nuxt-responsive-loader/README.md

 - Modern browsers will only request the image which matches the current screen size.
 This has the potential to reduce the bandwidth used by smaller devices and improve website performance.
 Learn more by reading [Responsive Images: If you’re just changing resolutions, use srcset.](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/)

 ### Compress source images to improve your website's performance:
-_The following examples require a custom configuration of the responsive loader module_
+_The following examples each require a different custom configuration of the responsive loader module:_

 ```js
 // file: nuxt.config.js